rr326/ad_app_autoclimate/README.md

 This is like LightFade - if someone hits the swithc when it is within the fade period, cancel the fade.

 Here, if I'm away and I set the Ecobee to Home, I don't want it to automatically turn it off again!

-## 3. error_off / auto-on
-Right now now I have an embedded rule that states: "{entity} is off but should not be!
-Attempting to turn on."

-This should be exposed and configurable.

 ## 5. Auto-away mode?
 I should probably set HomeState to away automatically.
 Probably a different logic.